 Now, finally, we can get down to some programming.
 We’ll be using the Jupyter Notebook with its built in editor, but if you’re feeling adventurous, try out the ‘Spyder’ IDE (which stands for Integrated Development Environment) that is also installed by default in the Anaconda setup.
 This provides a pretty easy to use environment that shows (amongst others) a widow for editing your code and a window for input and output.
 We’ll stick with Jupyter Notebooks for now.

-Start a new notebook and, in a ‘Code’ cell type in the following (ignoring the line numbers):
+Start a new notebook and, in a ‘Code’ cell, type in the following (ignoring the line numbers):

 # A simple program to ask for 2 numbers, add them together

-# ans print out the result
+# and print out the result

 x = float(input('Enter the first number '))